 Use Integrations to Own Your Audience

 While having a massive following on your social profiles is helpful, it means nothing unless you own your audience.
 How do you do this?
 With an email list.
-Email lists aren’t for everyone, but it’s the best way to keep your audience forever and to make sure they’re the first to know about your exciting Crowdcast live stream events.
+Email lists aren’t for everyone, but they're the best way to keep your audience forever and to make sure they’re the first to know about your exciting Crowdcast live stream events.

 These tips will also help you avoid double opt-ins.
 That’s where an attendee needs to register twice.
-For example, clicking a link on your website which sends them a link to click on another link to register themselves to a Crowdcast event.
-They can do it with a simple click on an email in their inbox using our powerful integrations.
+For example, clicking a link on your website which sends them to a page to click on another link to register themselves to a Crowdcast event.
+They can do it with a simple click on an email in their inboxes using our powerful integrations.

-We are proud to have direct integrations with Drip and ConvertKit, and a deep integration with Zapier connecting you to thousands of applications.
-If you’re on Lite or more, these integrations are included, and they’re an absolute gamechanger!
+We are proud to have direct integrations with Drip and ConvertKit, and a deep integration with Zapier which can connect you to thousands of applications.
+If you’re on the Lite Plan or more, these integrations are included, and they’re an absolute game-changer!

 Here’s some information about the triggers and actions available.
 Just choose your trigger (the action your attendee will take) and your action (the desired automation) to view the possibilities.

 The CSV (it's not just for analytics!)

 If you wish you knew about those integrations earlier, it’s not too late to import those emails you already have into your Crowdcast event.
 If you’ve been accepting payments on other ticketing platforms or collecting emails for the event externally, follow this process to pre-register your attendees, avoiding a double opt-in.

-Hot tip: Stay GDPR compliant by creating a custom registration field asking attendee permission to add them to your email list and watch your subscribers grow 🚀
+💡 Pro tip: Stay GDPR compliant by creating a custom registration field asking your attendees for permission to add them to your email list, and watch your subscribers grow 🚀

-And for those on Starter - read this
+And for those on the Starter Plan - read this

-Not everyone has the need or the resource to join a Lite plan or more.
-Here’s what you need to do to gain access to attendee emails and start owning your audience.
+Not everyone has the need or the resources to join a Lite Plan or more.
+Here’s what you need to do to gain access to attendee emails and start owning your audience:

 Create or decide on a free product or event to giveaway.